Start Something: Tour

-On 15 July Lostprophets started their North America tour which included thirteen dates all put together, the American tour ended on 3 August 2004.
-Lostprophets would also go on to be a part of the MTV's Campus Invasion Tour, the band was a supporting act for headliner Hoobastank, the tour kicked of in University of Tennessee.
-In May 2004 the band visited Vancouver, British Columbia, Canada for a one night show.
-Later on they went to play in New Zealand and Australia as part of the Big Day Out festival.
-They would also go down to Japan for their first time.
-The band returned to the UK in November 2004 and for the first time they played big headline dates, because of this they extended their UK tour.
+The North American leg of the tour began on 19 March 2004, lasting until 18 December.
+Lostprophets would also take part of MTV's Campus Invasion Tour, in support for headliners Hoobastank, beginning at the University of Tennessee in Knoxville, Tennessee.
+In May 2004 the band performed in Vancouver, British Columbia, Canada for a one night show.
+The band announced further dates in New Zealand and Australia as a part of the Big Day Out festival, and dates in Asia were later announced, marking the band's first performance in Japan.
+The band returned to the UK in November 2004 as their own headliners, and capped off their tour with 10 additional American dates, ultimately ending the tour in Cleveland, Ohio on 18 December 2004.